bb2ebb/subsquidevm1/README.md

 ![aa](https://i.imgur.com/mKwgNED.png)

-#### 7. Update your "processor.ts" again who located in "./subsquidevm1/src/" using code like as below. copy paste all in:
+#### 7. Update your "processor.ts" again who located in "./subsquidevm1/src/".
+Replace using code like as below. copy paste all in:
 ```bash
 import {lookupArchive} from '@subsquid/archive-registry';
 import {